Trending Articles

 How do they work?

-Chronic weight loss medications are typically only prescribed for those who are diagnosed with obesity.
-This is because obesity is a condition caused by a handful of factors, such as stress, genetics, and hormones.
-This means that severe excess weight is often not a voluntary choice and is triggered by the body’s internal processes.
+Chronic weight loss treatments are typically only recommended for those who are analysed with obesity.
+This is because obesity is a disorder caused by a few of factors, such as stress, genetics, and hormones.
+This means that simple excess weight is often not a deliberate choice and is activated by the body’s internal processes.

 To mitigate this, chronic weight loss drugs work by addressing a person’s biology.
 They mostly target the brain and the gut to limit feelings of hunger and give the impression of fullness.
 As a result, patients experience suppressed appetites.
-Over time, this results in a caloric deficit that encourages weight loss.
+Over time, this results in a caloric scarcity that boosts weight loss.

 Who is eligible to take them?